Annie Turnbo Malone

 th and year of birth are given as August 1877.) - May 10, 1957) was an American businesswoman, inventor and philanthropist.
-In the first three decades of the 20th century, she founded and developed a large and prominent commercial and educational enterprise centered on cosmetics for African-American women.
-It was based in St. Louis, Missouri.
+In the first three decades of the 20th century, she founded and developed a large and prominent commercial and educational enterprise centered on cosmetics for African-American women based in St. Louis, Missouri.

 With her wealth from business success, Annie Malone became a major philanthropist, helping support local and national institutions that aided, educated and advanced Black children and families.
 A street in St. Louis was renamed for her, as was a social services agency that developed from an orphanage she helped found.

 Early life

 Annie Minerva Turnbo was born in Metropolis, Illinois, the daughter of Robert and Isabella Turnbo, who had formerly been enslaved in Kentucky.
 Robert served with the Union 1st Kentucky Cavalry in the Civil War.
 Isabella took the couple's children and escaped from Kentucky, a neutral border state that was maintaining slavery.

 After traveling down the Ohio River, she found refuge in Metropolis, Illinois, as the state was free.
 She was reunited with her husband.
 Years later, Annie Turnbo was born on a farm near Metropolis in Massac County, Illinois, the tenth of eleven children.

 Orphaned at a young age, Turnbo lived with older siblings and attended a public school in Metropolis.
 In 1896 she moved to live with her older married sister Ada Moody in Peoria.
 Turnbo attended high school there, taking a particular interest in chemistry.
 However, due to frequent illness, she was forced to withdraw from classes.

 While out of school, Turnbo grew so fascinated with hair and hair care that she often practiced hairdressing with her sister.
 With expertise in both chemistry and hair care, Turnbo began to develop her own hair-care products.
 At the time, many women used goose fat, heavy oils, soap, or bacon grease to straighten their curls, which damaged both scalp and hair.